 You might ask yourself why Steinbach Nutcrackers are the most popular ones among collectors.
 Especially if one looks at a worldwide perspective this is an interesting fact.

 As we have mentioned above the Erzgebirge Nutcrackers in general have images of authorities like military, kings and police men.
-Herr Steinbach expanded his range of subjects and started to create nutcrackers with images of legends and German folklore and later introduced many new models with characters from around the globe.
+Mister Steinbach expanded his range of subjects and started to create nutcrackers with images of legends and German folklore and later introduced many new models with characters from around the globe.
 Steinbach Nutcrackers with Civil War Generals, American Presidents and characters from novels and motions pictures became so popular that the Steinbach Company had trouble meeting the demands.
-With his vast choice of subjects, superb quality and exceptional craftsmanship Herr Steinbach raised the Steinbach nutcrackers to a different level.
+With his vast choice of subjects, superb quality and exceptional craftsmanship Mister Steinbach raised the Steinbach nutcrackers to a different level.
 Enthusiast started to collect the Steinbach Nutcrackers and the new models where eagerly waited for each year.
 Then Herr Steinbach had another great idea.
 He thought about the needs and wishes of collectors and decided that some of the Steinbach nutcrackers should be limited editions.

 That made the Steinbach nutcrackers unique and increased the collectability and later on greatly increased the value of many items.
 By this enthusiasts of Steinbach nutcrackers had one more reason to collect his products.
 The first limited edition Steinbach nutcracker was King Ludwig II with 3000 pieces.
 It was a great success and the Steinbach nutcrackers fan club increased tremendously.